 Want to go racing?

-NSW Production Touring Cars is a popular pathway into motorsport competition.
+The NSW Production Touring Car Championship is a popular pathway into motorsport competition.

 The category has been around for many years, and a number of drivers have used it as a stepping stone to a professional career.

 The category promotes cost effective and close racing for all competitors, in a family-friendly atmosphere.